Family Violence

 • informed that it is advisable to consult a lawyer

 A child who is removed must be returned to their family as soon as it is safe to do so.
-Families have the right to ask questions about their child and their case, and to participate with services that would reduce risk in order to have the child returned to their care.
+Families have the right to ask questions about their child and their case.
+They may also participate in services that would reduce risk in order to have the child returned to their care.

-If a child is removed from their home they can be cared for in a relative’s home or foster care.
-If the child is in need of medical attention they may be taken to a hospital.
-Families are entitled to regular visitation with their child unless there are severe safety concerns or the court has ordered that there be no contact.
+If a child is removed from their home, they can be cared for in a relative’s home or foster care.
+If the child is in need of medical attention, they may be taken to a hospital.
+Families are entitled to regular visitation with their child unless there are severe safety concerns.
+The court may also order that there be no contact.

 Return of the Child

 Even when a child has been removed from the home and there is going to be a protection hearing, the agency is still required to continue their efforts to provide supports and services to the family that would allow for the child to be safely returned home.
-Family supports and services could include counselling, intensive in-home support services or participating with a parent-aide.
+Family supports and services could include:

 Protection Hearings

-Where a child has been apprehended, and cannot be returned to their home within 48 hours, the agency must apply to a court for a protection hearing within 7 days (not including the day of apprehension).
-This type of hearing must begin within 14 days of when the child was apprehended.
+Where a child has been apprehended and cannot be returned to their home within 48 hours, the agency must apply to a court for a protection hearing within 7 days excluding the day of apprehension.
+This type of hearing must begin as soon as possible but no later than 30 days from when the child was apprehended.

-Once a court date for a protection hearing has been set, each parent is provided with a ”Notice of Hearing” that includes the date, time, location of the hearing, why the child is considered to be in need of protection and what type and length of court order the agency is asking for.
+Once a court date for a protection hearing has been set, each parent is provided with a “Notice of Hearing” that includes:

 Each parent must receive three clear days’ notice of the Protection Hearing.
 The day the notice is received and the day of the hearing are not counted towards the three days’ clear notice.
 If the child is a registered member of a band or is entitled to be a registered member of a band, the FNCFS agency that represents the child’s band is also notified.

 Parents can have a lawyer to assist them at the protection hearing.
-In some cases, the Counsel for Children program may appoint a lawyer for a child or youth who is involved with the Ministry of Social Services or First Nations Child and Family Services agencies in proceedings under The Child and Family Services Act.
-The appointed lawyer ensures a child’s or youth’s voice is heard in child protection proceedings.
-The program can be accessed by court order or by referral from someone who knows the child or youth.
+In some cases, the Counsel for Children program may appoint a lawyer for a child who is involved with the agency in proceedings under The Child and Family Services Act.
+The appointed lawyer ensures a child’s voice is heard in child protection proceedings.
+The program can be accessed by court order or by referral from someone who knows the child.

 Persons of Sufficient Interest

-If a person of sufficient interest is asking the court to have the child placed with them, the court will usually request a home-study.
-The home-study is usually completed by a child protection worker and includes an assessment of the home environment, as well as things like criminal record and reference checks.
+If a person of sufficient interest is asking the court to have the child placed with them, the court will usually request a home study.
+The home study is usually completed by a child protection worker.
+It includes an assessment of the home environment, as well as things like criminal record and reference checks.

 First Step

-The case will usually be heard first in Chambers.
+The case will usually be heard first in chambers.
 Chambers is a court room.
-The agency will prepare an Affidavit which is filed with the court.
-An Affidavit is a written document that sets out the facts of the case.
-The Affidavit will describe the circumstances that resulted in the child being in need of protection and include recommendations for services that would assist the parent(s) in reducing risk factors that could allow for a child’s return home.
+The agency will prepare an affidavit which is filed with the court.
+An affidavit is a written document that sets out the facts of the case.
+The affidavit will describe the circumstances that resulted in the child being in need of protection.
+It will include recommendations for services that would assist the parents in reducing risk factors that could allow for a child’s return home.

-Parents who do not agree with the recommendations, type or length of order being sought by the agency do not usually need to prepare their own Affidavit.
+Parents who do not agree with the order being sought by the agency do not usually need to prepare their own affidavit.
 If parents do not agree with what the agency is planning for their child, it is very important for them to attend court and voice their objections.
 In this case, the court will usually set another court date for what is called a pre-trial conference.
 A pre-trial conference is held in a court room with a judge, the agency and the parents.
-At the pre-trial, the case will be discussed and the parents and the agency may be able to agree on a plan of care for the child.
+At the pre-trial, the case will be discussed.
+The parents and the agency may be able to agree on a plan of care for the child.
 If there is no agreement following the pre-trial conference, the judge may set the matter for a trial.

 Alternative to Trial

 There are ways to settle a child protection matter without proceeding to trial even if the family and the agency do not agree on a plan for the child.
 A mediator can be assigned to work with the parties to arrive at a solution that the family and the agency can agree upon.
 Other methods used to resolve child protection matters include the use of Talking Circles or Family Case Conferencing.
-Some jurisdictions within Saskatchewan have used an OPIK system (OPIK is a panel of three Elders who engage with all parties for the purpose of making recommendations regarding the child’s best interests) to help guide the courts in decision-making.
+Some jurisdictions within Saskatchewan have used an OPIK system to help guide the courts in decision-making.
+This is a panel of three Elders who engage with all parties for the purpose of making recommendations regarding the child’s best interests.

 Evidence

-Should the matter proceed to a trial, there are a number of ways in which evidence can be provided to the court.
-The court can hear oral testimony of witnesses (parents, caseworkers, supervisor, specialists, community supports) and/or written evidence put in an Affidavit.
+If there is a hearing, there are a number of ways in which evidence can be provided to the court.
+The court can hear oral testimony of witnesses, such as parents, caseworkers, supervisor, specialists and community supports.
+The court can also review written evidence put in an affidavit.
 Depending on the age of the child, the court may want to hear the wishes of the child.
-Often evidence of the child will be heard without having to testify in court.
+Often, evidence of the child will be heard without them having to testify in court.

 Evidence in a protection hearing is not the same as evidence in a criminal case.
-A court could find a child to be in need of protection even if a parent is not found guilty of a criminal charge relating to the incident (such as a physical assault).
+A court could find a child to be in need of protection even if a parent is not found guilty of a criminal charge relating to the incident such as assault.

-Courts can also consider what is called hearsay evidence if the court finds that the evidence is credible and trustworthy and it would not be in the best interests of the child to testify about the event themselves.
+Courts can also consider what is called hearsay evidence from the child.
+The court would need to find that the evidence is credible and trustworthy.
+It would also need to not be in the best interests of the child to testify about the event themselves.
 Hearsay is when someone testifies about something they do not have direct knowledge about but rather heard from another person.
 For example, the court might allow someone to testify about what the child told them, rather than have the child personally testify.

 Decisions